mlabs-haskell/plutus-simple-model/README.md

 ```

 It specifies how we update the box datum and value.
-Also often we use boxes as oracles:
+Also, often we use boxes as oracles:

 ```haskell
 readOnlyBox :: (ToData (DatumType a), ToData (RedeemerType a))